 Healthy Banana Oatmeal Chocolate Chip Cookies (vegan)

-These Banana Oatmeal Chocolate Chip cookies are soft, moist, and decadent all while being good for you!
+These Healthy Banana Oatmeal Chocolate Chip Cookies are soft, moist, and decadent, all while being good for you!
 They are dairy-free, refined sugar-free, and easy to make.
+With wholesome ingredients, these healthy cookies will be ready in just 20 minutes.

 Prep Time8 minutes